SatvirSinghPDX/VoiceModulator/README.md

 This process can be repeated for as many recordings as the user wants, however only the most recent recording will be played.

 ## Testing
+Testing was done manually.
+For testing both authors would try recording at different length and then make sure all of the effects were applied correctly to the recording.
+The shortest recording tested was 1 second and the longest was one minute.
 ## Project Discussion
 ### What Worked